The now infamous on Saturday is back and ready for adoption, according to owner Jeff Latko.

 "The kitten has been checked by the veterinarian at the Humane Society and given a clean bill of health to be adopted out to a loving family," Latko said.
 "Petland is very happy that the kitten is healthy and safely back in (our) care and invites anyone who would like to give her a loving home to stop in and meet her."

-On Tuesday morning, Petland got a phone call from an anonymous woman who said the kitten had been returned – left behind the store in a box.
+On Tuesday morning, Petland got a phone call from an anonymous woman who said – left behind the store in a box.

 The kitten, two siblings and their mother originally came to Petland when they were abandoned outside the store on Memorial Day.